-The risk management system of the Company encompasses the following key components: risk identification and assessment; interaction with the decision-making process; risk reporting; and the risk governance structure.
+The risk management system of the Company encompasses the following key components: risk identification, assessment, response and monitoring.
 The risk management system supports the business in monitoring strategy execution and also in informing decisions around the evolution of the strategy over time.